www.rubabk4course.com/courses |

 Resources for exam preparation

-In this section, I am going to mention what is the minimum required to be studied.
+In this section, I will mention the minimum required to be studied.
 I have provided only the outline and lists of the topics.
-You can use this list to know at least what all is needed to be covered for MRCOG part 2.
+You can use this list to know at least what is needed to be covered for MRCOG part 2.
 This can be used as a compiled checklist to make sure that you are aware of the study resources.
 Most of the documents are free to download from respective websites.
 You should download these and organise them according to your suitability.

 Green Top Guidelines